mchehab/zbar/README.md

 For application developers, language bindings are included for C, C++, Python 2 and Perl as well as GUI widgets for Qt, GTK and PyGTK 2.0.

-Zbar also supports sending the scaned codes via dbus, allowing its integration with other applications.
+Zbar also supports sending the scanned codes via dbus, allowing its integration with other applications.

 Check the ZBar home page for the latest release, mailing lists, etc.: